Italian Island Summer (Wish I Bought a Camera Before Traveling)

 2. I loved that she thought to do that for me

-It was night, the moon in the dark sky was slim, and everyone was rolling their suitcases across the cobblestone.
-I had 2 missed calls and several texts from her that the roads were closed and to meet her a little uphill.
+By the time we docked, stars were out and the moon was skinny.
+Everyone was rolling their suitcases across the cobblestone.
+I had 2 missed calls and several texts from Lore that the roads were closed and to meet her a little uphill.

 Not a problem.